Lemoncode/CSS_Samples/02 Isolated demos parcel/02 positioning/02 absolute/README.md

 }
 ```

-#### Notice that the blue box it's now inside a div with the conatiner class.
+#### Notice that the blue box it's now inside a div with the container class.

 ### 2. Apply postion absolute the blue box